Rxbrooks15/Origo_Repository/README.md

 # Origo_Repository
-If an idea exists, it is timeless.
+IF AN IDEA EXISTS, IT IS TIMELESS...

 With the help of Origo, origami, imbued with mathematical design and symmetry will enter the digital realm.

 ![Screenshot (526)](https://github.com/user-attachments/assets/e25e088c-9512-4d24-9e1a-9a56b376a639)